 Pfizer’s vaccine doses are given 21 days apart.
 Moderna’s vaccine doses are 28 days apart.
 But if you can’t schedule your second dose during this time frame, you do not need to get the first dose again if the second dose is given later.
 This is because the CDC says there is no maximum time between doses.

 The Pfizer vaccine is authorized for emergency use in those 12 and older.
 Moderna's and Johnson & Johnson's vaccines are authorized for emergency use in those 18 and older.
-Pfizer has started a global study to evaluate the safety, tolerability and effectiveness of their COVID-19 vaccine in children between the ages of 6 months to 11-years-old.
-But children's immune systems are different than adults and may require different doses or formulations, so we don't have a clear answer yet as to when a vaccine for younger children will be available.
+Pfizer and Moderna started trials in March to evaluate the safety, tolerability and effectiveness of their COVID-19 vaccine in younger children and the results are expected this fall.

 Is the COVID-19 Vaccine Safe?